Free Learning Tools | Maths Practice & Study Resources

 Pick one or two question modes that target your child's weak spots.
 Five minutes of focused practice beats an hour of scattered revision.
 The timer keeps it tight, the variety keeps it from getting stale.

-Times Tables for primary and early secondary
+Times Tables for primary & early secondary

 If they're still building their times tables foundation, start with Learn Mode.
 Go through 2× to 12× systematically, use the memory tricks, don't skip ahead.
 Once they're confident, move to Test Mode to prove they really know it under pressure.